Famous Female Anthropologists

 Zora Neale Hurston (1891-1960)

 Zora Neale Hurston was an influential anthropologist, folklorist, novelist and short story writer, penning four novels and over 50 short stories, plays and essays.
 After studying under Franz Boas, she was encouraged to pursue her interest in African-American folklore.
-Her major anthropological work ‘Mules and Men’ (1935) was the first collection of black folklore by an African-American and, although initially criticised for her inclusion of dialects was later praised for her skillful use of idiomatic speech.
+Her major anthropological work ‘Mules and Men’ (1935) was the first collection of black folklore by an African-American and, although initially criticised for her inclusion of dialects was later praised for her skilful use of idiomatic speech.
 In addition to her work in the American South, she also conducted research in the Caribbean, Jamaica and Haiti, and was interested in tracing cultural links between black people in Africa and those in Europe and the Americas.
 There was a revival of interest in her work around 1975 and since then she has been considered an invaluable part of anthropological and literary history.
 Her famous works include ‘Their Eyes Were Watching God‘ (1937, novel), ‘Mules and Men‘ (1935) and ‘Tell My Horse‘ (1938).